I Like Accounting

 AssetRevenue

-So, if you read the first letter of each account name, first on the left column, then the right column.
-You'll see it spells out the word DEALER.
+If you read the first letter of each account name, first on the left column, then the right column, you'll notice that it spells out a word: DEALER.

-Question The records show a $419 increase to the accounts receivable account.
+• The records show a $773 increase to the interest income account.

 Should this transaction be recorded as a debit or as a credit?